A general valuation roll is a document that contains the municipal valuations of approximately

 Town calculates the rates you will pay for your property.
-A general valuation roll is produced every four years, as stipulated within the Municipal Property Rates Act, no 6 of 2004.
+A general valuation roll must be produced at least every four years, as stipulated within the Local Government: Municipal Property Rates Act, Act 6 of 2004.

 The municipal valuer is responsible for producing a general valuations roll, and is assisted by professional valuers, statistical analysts, data collectors and support staff.